ParrotSec/documentation/cya-templates/code-of-conduct.md

 * Basing ideas, recommendations or solutions on facts and not on feelings.
 * Having a growth mindset and helping others keep a growth mindset too.

-**Note:** Not sure what this means? check the links below for some clarity:
+**Note:** Not sure what this means? check the links below for clarity:
 - [Logical Arguements](https://danielmiessler.com/blog/how-to-build-a-strong-argument/)
 - [Giving constructive criticism](https://personalexcellence.co/blog/constructive-criticism/)
 - [Accepting Contructive Criticism](https://www.entrepreneur.com/article/250304)